gem/oq-engine/engine_api.md

 #### POST /v1/valid/

-Leverage oq-risklib to check if a given xml text is a valid nrml.
+Leverage oq-risklib to check if a given XML text is a valid NRML.

 Parameters: